gaboesquivel/gaboesquivel.com/content/bio.md

 I've played the role of lead architect, agile manager and head of engineering, mentoring and leading the development team from the perspective of someone that has been there in the trenches; keeping a positive and friendly attitude, trying to make engineers as happy an productive as they can possibly be while leveraging technologies that provide competitive business advantages such as less time-to-market and better user experiences.

-In 2016 I married @laubits, my beloved wife who gave me a beautiful daughter named Coral, my motivation and my happiness.
+In 2016 I married @laubits, my beloved wife who gave me a beautiful daughter named Coral, my biggest motivation.

 <div class="center-align-wrapper">
 	<img alt="Capoeira" src="/img/bio/gaboesquivel-coral.jpg"/>
 </div>

-In 2017, I worked for banking startup as CTO and Chief Architect and led the formation of a world class team and the development of an alpha version of the app with one of the most modern and cost effective technology stacks en latam in financial services.
+In 2017, I worked for banking startup as interim CTO and Chief Architect and led the formation of a world class team and the development of an alpha version of the app with one of the most modern and cost effective technology stacks en latam in financial services.

-After the neobank project I started working with decentralized technology  and blockchain,  and founded <a href="https://blockchaincr.com" target="_blank">BlockchainCR</a>, a hub for research and development of blockchain based solutions.
+After the neobank project I started working with decentralized solutions and blockchain, and founded <a href="https://blockchaincr.com" target="_blank">BlockchainCR</a>, a community hub for the study, promotion and development of blockchain based solutions.

-Shortly after I joined <a href="https://knowledge.io" target="_blank">Knowledge.io</a> as Head of Engineering and Blockchain Architect, leading a team of very talented engineers based in Costa Rica.
-Knowledge.io is a blockchain powered knowledge sharing platform which enables consumers and experts to prove their knowledge in many areas of expertise, and earn tokens which can be redeemed for real-life rewards.
-The platform also contains the Q&ADS Knowledge Score Targeting enabling marketers and advertisers to target advertising at real people who have proven expertise in their areas, avoiding many issues prevalent with adtech today.
+Shortly after I joined <a href="https://knowledge.io" target="_blank">Knowledge.io</a> as Head of Engineering and Blockchain Architect, leading a team of very talented engineers.
+I helped the company through their ICO and contributed to design of cloud services for their Ads Platform and Marketplace, and the Knowledge Ethereum wallet: a centralized wallet solution for all knowledge users and clients focusing mainly in cloud security and user experience.

+Today I provide consultation and development services to startups and enterprise clients through <a href="https://corticaltouch.com" target="_blank">Cortical Touch</a>, I boutique software consultancy I own.

+My services include:

+<strong>Technical leadership:</strong> I lead software engineering teams and act as on-demand CTO/VPE/Consultant.
+<strong>Consultation</strong> on software product ideation, validation, definition, roadmap creation and product life-cycle management.
+<strong>Software architecture</strong>: Design of robust and cost effective architectures leveraging modern tech without unnecessary complexity.
+<strong>Process implementation</strong>: Definition of software engineering processes and standards.
+<strong>DevOps culture</strong>: transparency, collaboration, automation and infra-as-code as means to achieve secure and reliable infrastructure.
+<strong>Project management</strong>: Manage day-to-day engineering tasks following agile development principles and best practices.
+<strong>Hands on coding</strong>: I'm a programmer and I enjoy writing clean code that solves real life problems.
+Mainly in JavaScript.
+My toolbelt includes: Blockchain, Ethereum/Solidity, AWS Cloud, Infra-as-Code with CloudFormation, Docker, NoSQL and SQL, Node.js, React and React Native.

-I also own a boutique consulting, custom development and staff augmentation company that works with startups and enterprise clients <a href="https://corticaltouch.com" target="_blank">Cortical Touch</a>.
-Our developer network is highly specialized in JavaScript Applications, DevOps and Blockchain.
+Additionally Cortical Touch can help you augment your staff quickly with qualified developers.Our developer  network is highly specialized in JavaScript Applications, DevOps and Blockchain.

 Our consultation service can give you perspective on the state of your architecture and give you actionable advice.

 <!-- <div class="center-align-wrapper">
 	<img alt="Beach" src="/img/bio/gaboesquivel-playa.jpg"/>